8 Best Outdoor BBQ Grill Brands of 2024

 Gas grills can either be fueled by propane or natural gas.

-Propane comes in tanks, while natural gas can be linked up directly to your home.
-Most gas grills are set up for propane but can easily adapt to natural gas.
+Propane comes in tanks, while natural gas can be linked directly to your home.
+Most gas grills are set up for propane but can quickly adapt to natural gas.

 They are great grills for just sparking up and cooking.